• Skip to primary navigation

 Is canned pumpkin or fresh-roasted pumpkin better for pancakes?

 I prefer canned pumpkin because it is blended to be very smooth.
-If you use freshly roasted pumpkin, you will want to really whip it to have a similar consistency to canned pumpkin.
+If you use freshly roasted pumpkin, you will want to whip it to have a consistency similar to canned pumpkin.

 How do you store pumpkin pancakes?